 There could be a number of reasons why your home’s water is no longer flowing as it should.
 Pipes may be broken somewhere leading to your home, there could be a clog upstream, or you may have a valve in the wrong position somewhere.
 It can become a very clear crisis when you find yourself unable to do even the simplest of tasks without water.
 An emergency plumber in Greenville, SC, can help get your water working quickly and safely.

 Another situation that can cause severe damage, inconvenience, and unfortunately, a very unpleasant experience, is an issue with your sewer line.
 A good sewage line removes wastewater from your home.
 If the sewer line is cracked, foul-smelling water can begin to puddle on your lawn.
 The sewage can back up into the house through sinks, toilets, and bathtubs as well.
 It is important to recognize that sometimes when water doesn’t drain, the issue can be bigger than just a normal clog.
-Not every problem is simple enough to be solved by a cheap drain snake.
+A cheap drain snake can’t solve every problem.
 If you’re starting to notice a sewer odor, you’ll want to investigate what the issue may be.
 If you’re not able to find what the cause is, be sure to call for a plumber to come to remedy the issue.

 What Should You Do When You Encounter a Plumbing Emergency?